chun-awa/blog/source/_posts/Multimodal-Capability-Evaluation-of-LLMs-in-Chinese-Internet-Culture-Adaptation-A-Case-Study-on-DeepSeek-R1-s-Cross-Domain-Understanding-of-Abstract-Culture-and-Technical-Expertise.md

 **1. Error Identification**
 During post-test review, it was discovered that the AI occasionally misattributed **self-generated content** to user inputs.
 Specifically:

-- The concept "诺亚方舟计划RAID阵列" (*Nuòyǎ Fāngzhōu Jìhuà RAID zhènliè*, "Noah's Ark Project RAID Array*) was autonomously created by the AI but later misinterpreted as user-provided data in subsequent reasoning.
+- The concept "诺亚方舟计划RAID阵列" (*Nuòyǎ Fāngzhōu Jìhuà RAID zhènliè*, *Noah's Ark Project RAID Array*) was autonomously created by the AI but later misinterpreted as user-provided data in subsequent reasoning.
 - Recursive testing revealed confusion between **original user prompts** and **AI-generated fictional scenarios** during multi-turn dialogues.

 **2. Impact on Results**